 For example, a bogus email address that reads “Gnail” instead of “Gmail” might fool you.
 Spam traps can be set up with addresses like these since they are invalid.

-1. Beware of purchasing an email list
+1. Beware of buying an email list

 One cannot overstate the dangers of purchasing an email list.
 Due to spam traps and other factors, acquired mailing lists may not be useful for email marketing.
 Those not on your email list will consider your messages spam.